Coronavirus Safer Travel

 - Washing or sanitising your hands regularly

-- Please remember, it is the law that you must wear a face covering when travelling in England on a bus, train, tram, plane, cable car, ferry, hovercraft or other vessel and when inside any transport hub which includes bus stations, interchanges or travel shops
+- Please remember, it is the law that you must wear a face covering when travelling on a bus, train, tram, plane, cable car, ferry, hovercraft or other vessel and when inside any transport hub which includes bus stations, interchanges or travel shops

 The Welsh government guidance also states: